Speaker (politics): Singapore

-In Singapore, the Speaker of the Parliament of Singapore is the head officer of the country's legislature.
-By recent tradition, the Prime Minister nominates a person, who may or may not be an elected Member of Parliament (MP), for the role.
-The person's name is then proposed and seconded by the MPs, before being elected as Speaker.
-The Constitution states that Parliament has the freedom to decide how to elect its Speaker.
+In Singapore, the speaker of the Parliament of Singapore is the head officer of the country's legislature.
+By recent tradition, the prime minister nominates a person, who may or may not be an elected member of parliament (MP), for the role.
+The person's name is then proposed and seconded by the MPs, before being elected as speaker.
+The Constitution states that Parliament has the freedom to decide how to elect its speaker.

-While the Speaker does not have to be an elected MP, they must possess the qualifications to stand for election as an MP as provided for in the Constitution.
-The Speaker also cannot be a Cabinet Minister or Parliamentary Secretary, and must resign from those positions prior to being elected as Speaker.
+While the speaker does not have to be an elected MP, they must possess the qualifications to stand for election as an MP as provided for in the Constitution.
+The speaker also cannot be a cabinet minister or parliamentary secretary, and must resign from those positions prior to being elected as speaker.

-The Speaker is one of the few public sector roles which allow its office-holder to automatically qualify as a candidate in the Singapore presidential elections.
+The speaker is one of the few public sector roles which allow its office-holder to automatically qualify as a candidate in the Singapore presidential elections.

+Spain

+The president of the Congress of Deputies is the speaker of the Congress of Deputies, the lower house of the Cortes Generales (the Spanish parliament).
+The president is elected among the members of the Congress and is, after the king and the prime minister, the highest authority in the Kingdom of Spain.

+The president of the Senate is the speaker of the Spanish upper house called Senate.

 Taiwan

 The Legislative Yuan is the highest legislative body of Taiwan.
-The President of the Legislative Yuan presides over its meetings and is elected by the legislators from among themselves.
-Until 1993, the President of the Control Yuan was elected by and from the members like the speaker of many other parliamentary bodies.
+The president of the Legislative Yuan presides over its meetings and is elected by the legislators from among themselves.
+Until 1993, the president of the Control Yuan was elected by and from the members like the speaker of many other parliamentary bodies.

 United Kingdom

 In the Parliament of the United Kingdom, the Speaker is the individual elected to preside over the elected House of Commons.
-The speaker is a Member of Parliament (MP) and is elected at the beginning of each new parliament by fellow MPs.
+The speaker is a member of Parliament (MP) and is elected at the beginning of each new parliament by fellow MPs.
+MPs also elect three Deputy Speakers, known as the Chairman of Ways and Means and the First and Second Deputy Chairmen of Ways and Means.

 The Lord Speaker is the presiding officer of the House of Lords.
 The presiding officer of the House of Lords was until recently the Lord Chancellor, who was also a member of the government (a cabinet member) and the head of the judicial branch.
 The Lord Chancellor did not have the same authority to discipline members of the Lords that the speaker of the Commons has in that house.
 The Lord Speaker is elected by the members of the House of Lords and is expected to be politically impartial.

-Devolved legislatures
+Devolved parliaments

-The Presiding Officer of the Scottish Parliament is the President of the Scottish Parliament.
+The presiding officer of the Scottish Parliament is the president, presiding officer and speaker of the Scottish Parliament.

-The Llywydd of the Senedd is the speaker of Senedd Cymru, the Welsh parliament.
+The Llywydd of the Senedd is the speaker of the Senedd, the Welsh parliament.

-The Speaker of the Northern Ireland Assembly presides over the Northern Ireland Assembly.
+The speaker of the Northern Ireland Assembly presides over the Northern Ireland Assembly.